Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/xgpl_src/IsoAgLib/comm/readme.txt

-/** @page CommOverPage Overview on Communication Protocol Services of IsoAgLib for DIN 9684 and ISO 11783
+/** @page CommOverPage Overview on Communication Protocol Services of IsoAgLib for ISO 11783
 	* The implementation of all standardized protocol services is located in the directory
 	* <i>\<xgpl_src/IsoAgLib/comm/\></i> and its subdirectories.
 	*